mpetrus001/post-feed-express/README.md

 # Post-Feed Backend

-A fullstack post feed built with React, Typescript, and GraphQL.
+The backend for a fullstack post feed built with React, Typescript, and GraphQL.
+See the frontend for the project at [Post-Feed Frontend](https://github.com/mpetrus001/post-feed-nextjs).

 ## Description